Department of History, Anthropology, Africana Studies and Social Studies

 Welcome to a dynamic department with diverse and far-reaching interests!
 Our faculty and students are working and studying people, places and time periods around the world, in Puerto Rico, Spain, France, Japan, Namibia, and even in Warrensburg itself.
 If you are interested in majoring or minoring in any of our programs, peruse the Prospective Students link or the Undergraduate Programs link, both on the left (or, on mobile, seen after tapping the three lines next to the department name above).

 Upcoming department events are listed at the bottom on this page.
-Join is for free lectures, zoo trips, and other events!
+Join is for free lectures, zoo trips, Anthro Club, and History Club!

 As you explore the information about our programs, curriculum, faculty, and student organzations, you'll discover a strong, diverse, and student-oriented department.
 Our Department Chair's greeting letter provides an overview of our strengths and what you can expect to find here as a student.

 Please contact us to learn more.
 Our office address is:

 Wood Hall, Room.
 136

 Dr. Delia Gillis took students to Jamaica, where they visited schools, contibuted to a service learning project with the Treasure Beach Women's Group, and attended the internationally acclaimed Calabash Literary Festival.
 You can take a look at pictures and read about their experiences here!